-[The] specialized body of the central public administration [...] under the subordination of the Government, which ensures the observance of the principle of equality established by the Constitution of Romania, by the internal legislation in force and by the international documents which Romania is a part too [sicl.]
+[T]he specialized body of the central public administration [...] under the subordination of the Government, which ensures the observance of the principle of equality established by the Constitution of Romania, by the internal legislation in force and by the international documents which Romania is a part too [sic].
+196

-Under Romanian law, the NCCD is authorized to "ascertain and to sanction discrimination deeds on one hand and to adopt affirmative measures to prevent and combat discrimination, on the other."
+Under Romanian law, the NCCD is authorized to "ascertain and to sanction discrimination deeds on one hand and to adopt af-